AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

     trip_minutes > 1
   ) %>%
   # Create the trip distance feature. geosphere::distm isn't vectorized, so do it
   # rowwise.
-This is unfortunately slow. distCosine is accurate to about 0.5% and
+This is unfortunately slow. distCosine() is accurate to about 0.5%
-  # is the fastest distance measure.
-This is good enough accuracy and
+  # and is the fastest distance measure.
+This is accurate enough and
   # takes ~5min on my laptop.
   rowwise() %>%
-  mutate(trip_distance_m = distm(
+  mutate(trip_distance_m = geosphere::distm(
-    # distance is in meters
     x = c(start_lng, start_lat),
     y = c(end_lng, end_lat),
     fun = distCosine